xsuite/xsuite/docs/particles_monitor.rst

 The easy way
 ============

-When starting a tracking simulation with the Xtrack Tracker object, the easiest way of logging the coordinates of all particles for all turns is to enable the default turn-by-turn monitor, as illustrated by the following example.
+When starting a tracking simulation with the Xtrack Line object, the easiest way of logging the coordinates of all particles for all turns is to enable the default turn-by-turn monitor, as illustrated by the following example.
 Note: this mode requires that ``particles.at_turn`` is ``0`` for all particles